-The first time I made meat candy was back in 2011.
+The first time I made bacon wrapped smokies was back in 2011.
 No one I knew had a Pinterest account.
 It was practically the stone ages.

 Back then, I wasn’t exactly known for my cooking skills, unless of course you count boxed mac and cheese.
 I could make a mean blue box mac.

 In 2011, if you wanted to find a new recipe, you Googled it, and nine times out of ten, you’d be taken straight to allrecipes.com.

 I spent many hours in those first years of marriage clicking through tiny, grainy photos of food, looking for our next dinner.